Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Team Foundation Server / Azure Pipelines service connection.
 Box 2: Azure Active Directory Auth 2.0.
 - [x] Box 1: Team Foundation Server / Azure Pipelines service connection.
 Box 2: Managed Service Identity Authentication.
 - [ ] Box 1: Azure Active Directory Auth 2.0.
 Box 2: Managed Service Identity Authentication.

-### You have an Azure DevOps organization named Contoso that contains a project named Project1.
-You provision an Azure key vault named Keyvault1.
-You need to reference Keyvault1 secrets in a build pipeline of Project1.
-What should you do first?

-- [ ] Add a secure file to Project1.
-- [ ] Create an XAML build service.
-- [ ] Create a variable group in Project1.
-- [x] Configure the security policy of Contoso.

 ### You have the following Azure policy.
 You assign the policy to the Tenant root group.
 What is the effect of the policy?